Johanbo22/DataPlotStudio/README.md

 * A data driven tab where you can view, edit, manipulate and alter data based primarily on the pandas library and embedded tools.
 * A plotting interface where you can plot your data, as well as tweaking the plot in a graphical environment primarily based on the matplotlib.pyplot functionality.
 A backend for the plotly plotting library is implemented as well.

+* The application also supports writing custom plotting code within the integrated python editor.
+This allows for custom functionality to your plots.
+Similarly the ability to export the generated python code to a separate file is also supported.

 ## Requirements
 If you wish to build the application from source, a requirements.txt is provided.
 To install with [pip](https://pip.pypa.io/en/stable/):